VPAC/superlinux/supercomputingwithlinux.md

 Instead, edit your pbs-script to reflect the .inp and .def files you have just created, adjust the number of CPUs and licenses.
 Another file to check is the PBS script.
 In it you will notice the line:

 `#PBS -W x=GRES:aa_r+1%aa_r_hpc+12`

+An equivalent in Slurm is to specify the particular generic resource either in the script or at launch.
+For example, if there is a compute nodes where the generic resource is `gpu` the following can be used:

+`#SBATCH --gres=gpu`
+or

+`sbatch --gres="gpu" job.slurm`

 This is what sets the resources for an ANSYS job.
 It will not run without it.
 For the first 4 processors you only need to ask for aa_r+1, for every additional processor over 4 you need to ask for a single aa_r_hpc license as well.